 One of the most vexing challenges for me when doing dead-rail conversions on O scale steam locomotives is what battery to select.
-As nearly as I can determine, lithium polymer (LiPo, see LiPo Wikipedia) batteries are the almost-universal choice among dead-railers, so the choice of battery technology was not much in question for me, but the battery voltage and size is still a choice to be made.
+As nearly as I can determine, lithium polymer (LiPo, see LiPo Wikipedia) batteries are the almost-universal choice among dead-railers.
+So, the choice of battery technology was not much in question for me, but the battery voltage and size is still a choice to be made.
 I’ll deal with each of these in turn.

 I’m not sure how I fell into the 14.8V “camp” for LiPo batteries on O scale dead-rail conversions.
 Maybe it’s because CVP pushes them for their Airwire products (CVP Airwire).
 I think CVP has valid admonitions about using higher voltages in regards to radio control range performance and cooler operation (see for instance CVP G3 Decoder User Guide, page 12).
 And, and almost all of the O scale operating modes (2 rail DC, three rail AC, TMCC, DCS) seem to have 24V or so maximum operating voltage, which is getting close to damage threshold for some radio receivers such as the CVP Airwire receivers.
 So, would 11.1V (3 LiPi cells in series, “3S” as discussed later) work?
 Probably just fine in most cases.
-The plus for 14.8V LiPo is that a variety of battery physical and power configurations are offered at 14.8V, which I’ll address next.
+The plus for 14.8V LiPo is that vendors offer a variety of battery physical and power configurations at 14.8V, which I’ll address next.

 There is probably a good deal of lore and religion surrounding the specifics of which brand and configuration of LiPo battery to choose for dead-rail.
 I’m going to try to stick with what I have tried, not what might theoretically be “better” or “worse.”

 Let me start with the less controversial part of my decision process: configuration.
-LiPo batteries come in a large variety of sizes and configurations (see for instance this site), but in my personal experience with dead-rail, the LiPo’s seem to have an individual cell size roughly that of an AA cell with 3.7V output with a charge capacity of around 2000 to 2600 mAh.
+LiPo batteries come in a large variety of sizes and configurations (see for instance this site), but in my personal experience with dead-rail, the LiPo’s seem to have a single cell size roughly that of an AA cell with 3.7V output with a charge capacity of around 2000 to 2600 mAh.
 The individual cells are connected to achieve a total output voltage of about 14.8V (four connected in series, thus the term “4S”), but what varies is the total charge capacity and its ugly handmaiden – physical size.

 This is the bear: We want large charge capacity for longer running times, but we in O scale must fit the batteries in often-tight spaces (at least compared to G scale) such as tenders where we also put radio control receiver boards, sound cards, speakers, etc. Of course, HO scale has even more severe volume constraints, but with approximately one-sixth the mass the locomotives must pull.